 Tax-Deferral on Growth

-All post-settlement annuity purchases are made with after tax or tax-free (physical injury settlement) dollars and fall within the retirement annuity space.
+All post-settlement annuity purchases are made with after-tax or tax-free (physical injury settlement) dollars and fall within the retirement annuity space.
 All annuities in this space provide tax deferral on any growth in the product.
-A portion of each payment is taxable income based on an exclusion ratio upon distribution of the account for retirement.
+A portion of each payment is counted as taxable income based on an exclusion ratio.

 59½ Rule on Distributions*

 With tax deferral comes the expectation that the future use of the annuity is retirement funding.
 The IRS defines retirement as age 59 ½ or older.
-If funds are accessed prior to age 59 ½, an additional 10% tax penalty will be added to the owner’s tax rate on the taxable portion of this distribution.
+If funds are accessed prior to age 59 ½, an additional 10% tax penalty may apply to the taxable portion of this distribution.

-Single Premium Immediate Annuities provide periodic payments, usually on a monthly basis typically over the life of the annuitant.
-Payments can be tailored to meet future financial needs and can be guaranteed for a specific time period payment.
+- Fixed Annuities (FAs): FAs provide periodic payments, typically on a monthly basis over a fixed period or the lifetime of the annuitant.
+Payments can be tailored to meet future financial needs and can be guaranteed for a specific time frame.

-DIA’s or Deferred Income Annuities, like SPIA’s offer periodic payments but with a deferred starting date.
-MYGA’s, Multi-Year Guaranteed Annuities are credited with a set interest rate and maturing date.
-QLAC’s are Qualified Longevity Annuity Contracts that defer certain required distributions from qualified retirement plans.
+- Other Annuity Alternatives: Multi-year guaranteed annuities (MYGAs) are credited with a set interest rate and maturing date.
+Qualified longevity annuity contracts (QLACs) defer certain required distributions from qualified retirement plans.